Nelonn/gitdeps/README.md

 gitdeps
 ```

-After running the command, the repository is cloned to the `helloworld` folder
+If the command completes without errors then everything is ready!
+You can see the `helloworld` submodule in the directory!

-This repository contains this `gitdeps.json`:
+This repository contain this `gitdeps.json`:

 ```json
 {